Average Weather in Baie aux Huîtres Mauritius

 In Baie aux Huîtres, the summers are long, warm, oppressive, windy, and partly cloudy and the winters are comfortable, dry, extremely windy, and mostly clear.
 Over the course of the year, the temperature typically varies from 68°F to 84°F and is rarely below 66°F or above 87°F.

-Based on the beach/pool score, the best times of year to visit Baie aux Huîtres for hot-weather activities are from mid April to late June and from early October to late December.
+Based on the beach/pool score, the best times of year to visit Baie aux Huîtres for hot-weather activities are from mid April to late June and from late September to late December.

 Average High and Low Temperature